-In a pasture mixture, Amigain provides spring, summer and autumn productivity ideal for increased animal performance, enhancing pasture management and fixing nitrogen.
+In a pasture mix, Amigain provides spring, summer and autumn productivity ideal for increased animal performance, enhancing pasture management and fixing nitrogen.
 As a specialist multi-year crop, Amigain provides high quality feed ideal for liveweight gain and/or improved condition scores of priority stock classes in sheep and deer systems.

 Grasslands Amigain red clover can be sown in early autumn or spring at 4-6 kg/ha (Superstrike®) in permanent pasture mixes with white clover, ryegrass, tall fescue or cocksfoot.
 During the establishment phase, grazing should be frequent and light to open pasture swards and allow establishment of legume content.

 Red clover stands should be sown at 10-12 kg/ha (Superstrike®) with 2-3 kg/ha (Superstrike®) of either Quartz or Legacy white clover to enhance ground cover.

 In a pasture mix, rotationally graze Amigain or set stock for short periods of time to optimise post-grazing regrowth and increase persistence.
 To maximise forage quality, avoid allowing stands to exceed a 20-25 cm pre-grazing height and graze to a 4 cm residual.